SkPhilipp/records/README.md

 - Can we avoid having to feed unsafe data into the agent's context window?
 - Can we re-do most of the process without having to explicitly re-prompt the agent?
 - Can we undo a mistake when it is detected later on in the process?
+- Can we validate that each step of the process does what it is supposed to do?

 ## API